Battle of Monte Cassino: Battle honours

-Battle honours were awarded to some units by British and Commonwealth Armies for their roles at Cassino.
-Some units which participated in the first part of the campaign were awarded the battle honour 'Cassino I'.
-In addition, subsidiary battle honours were given to some units which participated in specific engagements during the first part.
-These were Monastery Hill, Castle Hill and Hangman's Hill.
+Some units were awarded battle honours by the British and Commonwealth Armies for their roles at Cassino.
+Specifically, units that participated in the first part of the campaign were awarded the battle honour 'Cassino I'.
+Subsidiary battle honours were also given to units that participated in specific engagements during this part, including Monastery Hill, Castle Hill, and Hangman's Hill.

-Units which participated in the later part of the battle were awarded the honour 'Cassino II'.
+Units that participated in the later part of the battle were awarded the honour 'Cassino II'.

-All members of the Polish units received the Monte Cassino Commemorative Cross.
+All members of the Polish units were awarded the Monte Cassino Commemorative Cross.

 Casualties

 The capture of Monte Cassino came at a high price.
 The Allies suffered around 55,000 casualties in the Monte Cassino campaign.
 German casualty figures are estimated at around 20,000 killed and wounded.
-Total Allied casualties spanning the period of the four Cassino battles and the Anzio campaign with the subsequent capture of Rome on 5 June 1944, were over 105,000.
+Total Allied casualties spanning the period of the four Cassino battles and the Anzio campaign, with the subsequent capture of Rome on 5 June 1944, were over 105,000.

-The town of Cassino was completely razed by the air and artillery bombardments (especially by the air raid of 15 March 1944, when 1,250 tons of bombs were dropped on the town), and 2,026 of its prewar population of 20,000 were killed during the raids and the battle.
+The town of Cassino was completely razed by the air and artillery bombardments (especially by the air raid of 15 March 1944, when 1,250 tonnes of bombs were dropped on the town), and 2,026 of its prewar population of 20,000 were killed during the raids and the battle.